 Is Depression Linked to Chronic Pain?

-When pain lingers for weeks to months, it's referred to as being "chronic."
-Not only does chronic pain hurt, it also disturbs your sleep, your ability to exercise and be active, your relationships, and your productivity at work.
+When pain lingers for weeks to months, it's called "chronic."
+Not only does chronic pain hurt, it disturbs your sleep, your ability to exercise and be active, your relationships, and your productivity at work.
 Can you see how chronic pain may also leave you feeling sad, isolated, and depressed?

 There is help for chronic pain and depression.
 A multifaceted program of medicine, psychotherapy, support groups, and more can help you manage your pain, ease your depression, and get your life back on track.